camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 Title describes the API shortly.
 The title shall not include the term "API" in it.

 #### 5.3.2.
 Description
-`description`field: There are no special restrictions specified in CAMARA for the documentation explaining API.
+`description`field: There are no special restrictions specified in CAMARA for the documentation explaining an API.

 [CommonMark syntax](https://spec.commonmark.org/) may be used for rich text representation.
 Images hosted in Github API repository can be embedded in the description, for example: